-Over the past decade, South Dakota has lost ground in providing affordable higher education opportunities.
-This year South Dakota receives an F in affordability.
+Over the past decade, Rhode Island has lost ground in its efforts to provide affordable higher education opportunities.
+Rhode Island, along with many other states this year, receives an F in affordability.

-- Compared with best-performing states, families in South Dakota devote a large share of family income, even after financial aid, to attend public four-year colleges and universities, which enroll 67% of college students in the state. - The state makes no investment in need-based financial aid and does not offer low-priced college opportunities. - Undergraduate students borrowed on average \$2,949 in 2003, one of the lowest averages in the nation.
+- Compared with best-performing states, families in Rhode Island devote a very large share of family income, even after financial aid, to attend public two- and four-year colleges and universities, as well as private four-year institutions, in the state. - The state's investment in need-based financial aid is very low when compared with top-performing states, and Rhode Island does not offer low-priced college opportunities. - Undergraduate students borrowed on average \$3,997 in 2003.